The Johnson College Campus Security and Fire Safety Policies

 Johnson College provides multiple resources to assist students and campus community members with campus safety and security.

-College staff members involved in campus security include Stephenie Vergnetti, Senior Director of Organizational Development; and Bill Kelly, Facilities Manager.
+College staff members involved in campus security include Stephenie Vergnetti, Vice President of Human Resources.

 Johnson College employs a professional security guard agency to provide evening security during designated hours.
 None of these individuals have arrest authority.